July 10

 Welcome to Lollipop Lane Boutique!

-This two person team consists of Bekky and her daughter in law, Allison.
-Together they have been crafting unique and handmade children's clothing and accessories for over 20 years.
+This two person team consists of Bekky and her daughter-in-law, Allison.
+Together, they have been crafting unique and handmade children's clothing and accessories for over 20 years.

 Email: Aweir1@cogeco.ca